danr/hipspec/README.md

 As you probably have a multi-core machine, you might just as well use some more processor core.
 While theorem provers are still usually single-core, you can run many of them in parallel.
-The `--processes` or `-p` flag will let you specify this.
+The `--processes` or `-N` flag will let you specify this.
 The default is 2, but if you have, say, 8 cores and you want to use all of them:

-    hipspec testsuite/hip/Nat.hs -p=8
+    hipspec testsuite/hip/Nat.hs -N=8

 Timeout
 -------